stefanwalther/awesome-qap/README.md

     - [Patching properties on the fly](https://jsfiddle.net/mindspank/b6zob8ku/) -
     - [Selective Data points](https://jsfiddle.net/mindspank/1zqp7zuc/) -
     - [Visualization API and Extensions on the fly](https://jsfiddle.net/mindspank/rnmka3zh/) - Loading on the fly extensions and using the visualization api to display them.

+## Capability APIs

+- [WebPack-CapabilityAPIs](https://github.com/mindspank/webpack-capabilitiesapi) - Examples how to use the Capability APIs in combination with WebPack

 ## Visualization Extensions